 To analyze the entries in the earthquake topics, 20 titles with the highest number of entries for earthquakes that have occurred in western Turkey and the surrounding area are selected (Table 1).
 Western Turkey is chosen due to higher access to the internet (Turkish Statistical Institute, 2019).
 Entries that provide location information in district levels are filtered.
 These entries are labelled according to the modified Mercalli-Cancani-Sieberg (MCS) scale (Sieberg, 1930).
-MCS-MSC scale is a way of describing the effect of an earthquake.
-Intensity of an earthquake can be determined for a site of interest.
-Unlike the magnitude of an earthquake, intensity value (I) can be different change depending on various parameters such as epicentral distance, local soil conditions, and building type.
-For instance, I (MCSMSC) class 1 which is the lowest class means that the earthquake is not felt except by very few under especially favorable conditions whereas class 12 which is the highest class means a total destruction.
 Several entries also provide a guess of the magnitude of the earthquake.

-Topics are created right after the origin time of the earthquake (Table 1).
-Since the website does not provide the time information precisely to the second in the entries, we do not exactly know the time gap between the origin time of the earthquake and the creation time of the topic.
-However almost all topics that we analyzed are created either at the same minute with the origin time or a minute lateralmost immediately after the arrival of S waves which produce bigger amplitudes than P waves.
-In other words, it creates larger ground motions, hence it is easier to be noticed by humans.
+Topics are created almost immediately after the arrival of S waves.
 Several topics are created for some earthquakes that are widely felt in many regions.
-Moderators of the website combine the topics into the proper topic title which is generally in general the date of the earthquake and the nearest major city, or the name of the sea, to the epicenter.
+Moderators of the website combine the topics into the proper topic title which is in general the date of the earthquake and the nearest major city or the name of the sea to the epicenter.
 Topics are created with the same format, which is provided below: